 The RV park paperwork shows nearly 70 TV

 The seasonal residents of the RV Park all raved about how many area attractions there are nearby including hiking in Cochise, the Chiricahua National Monument.
 Tucson and Bisbee are very popular historical western towns and mining towns.
 There is Kartchner Caverns and Fort Bowie National historic site as well.
 Unfortunately, we were working a lot the week we stayed here and didn’t get out much at all to explore, so will need to check things out next time.
 There are decent shoulders on the roads nearby for advanced cyclists.

-This is a relatively small and simple RV park, but is well maintained and has nice amenities for it’s size.
+Valley Vista RV Park near Benson Arizona is a relatively small and simple RV park.
+But is well maintained and has nice amenities for it’s size.
 The staff were great and the fact that many seasonal residents have been coming for over 10 years said a lot about the atmosphere.

 About Our Stay